Salt Creek Farm Apprenticeships

-We have over 20 years experience running a CSA.
+We have over 25 years expereince running a csa.

 Apprenticeships and woofing at Salt Creek Farm are available to anyone who has a serious desire to learn about organic farming.
 Normally, we take on two full-time and several part time apprentices (woofers) during our 9 month season (possibly year round.)
 Apprentices need not have previously worked on a farm.
 A position here would be ideally suited for someone who might want to start their own community gardening project or CSA.
 Success here is largely dependent upon a reverence for food, hard work, a good sense of humor, and the ability to work well with others.
 We ask that apprentices assist us with all phases of the farming, eg., greenhouse propagation, hand weeding, harvesting, spreading compost, cultivating, transplanting, newsletter and crop sheet design, delivery, assisting working members. etc. By its nature, the apprenticeship is experiential.
 In other words, as Eliot Coleman might say,” you will lean to master the tools and techniques through interaction, observation, discussion, and study.”
 Interns will initially be working alongside more experienced hands.
 You will be asked to assume the role of learner, accepting the role of farmers as mentors.
 As the season progresses, and you gain more confidence you too could be supervising working members and overseeing harvests.
 Small micro farms trying to raise high quality food crops year after year face many challenges.
 Success is largely a function of maintaining fertility, plentiful water for irrigation, crop rotation, and pest control.